sukrucildirr/activault/README.md

 # Activault
-• **Activault** is an activation data engine that dramatically reduces costs for training interpreter models on frontier LLMs.
+**Activault** is an activation data engine that dramatically reduces costs for training interpreter models on frontier LLMs:

-• Collects and stores model activations (the model's "mental state") efficiently using S3 object storage, reducing activation management costs by 4-8x.
+- Collects and stores model activations (the model's "mental state") efficiently using S3 object storage, reducing activation management costs by 4-8x.

-• Enables reproducible and shareable interpretability research through standardized object storage.
+- Enables reproducible and shareable interpretability research through standardized object storage.

-• Maintains peak efficiency and throughput while handling petabyte-scale activation datasets.
+- Maintains peak efficiency and throughput while handling petabyte-scale activation datasets.

-You can read about Activault at our [blog post](https://www.tilderesearch.com/blog/activault).
+You can read about Activault in our [blog post](https://www.tilderesearch.com/blog/activault).

 > ⚠️ **CRITICAL WARNING**
 > Streaming/storing activations with Activault can be expensive ($$$) and slow if care is not taken before launching large-scale jobs.
 We recommend users set up their compute environment in the same region/data center as their s3 solution to ensure minimal latency and avoid egress fees.
 We also **strongly** recommend users consult the pricing page for their s3 solution to ensure they understand the costs associated with their jobs.

 ## 💾 Activault principles

-When designing activault, we considered the tradeoffs between computing activations on-the-fly vs storing them on disk vs storing them in S3.
+When designing Activault, we considered the tradeoffs between computing activations on-the-fly vs storing them on disk vs storing them in S3.
 Here's how the approaches compare:

 | Aspect | On-the-fly | Local Cache | Naive S3 | Activault |
 |--------|------------|-------------|----------|-----------|